WebOrigami/docs/src/content/framework/intro2.md

 A _graph_ is a great way to conceptualize and visualize such hierarchical structures.
 Mathematically speaking, a graph is a set of objects in which certain pairs of the objects are related in some way.
 Colloquially speaking, a graph is the sort of boxes-with-arrows diagram you often see depicting the structure of organizations, processes, and websites.

-## Visualize the source folder as a graph
+## Visualize a folder as a graph

 The `src` folder for this project contains the source form of your site.
-File system folders are hierarchical, so you can think of that folder as a graph.
-Graph Origami includes tools that let you visualize structures like the `src` folder as a graph in your browser.
+Inside the `src` folder, the `public` folder contains the material that will become your public-facing About Us site.
+That type of hierarchical structure lends itself well to representation as a graph.
+Graph Origami includes tools that let you visualize graphs such as folders in your browser.

 <span class="tutorialStep"></span> Navigate to a virtual file called `.svg`.
-If you're using Glitch or StackBlitz, do this in the fake address bar above the preview window.
+Glitch and StackBlitz users: do this in the fake address bar above the preview window.
 Glitch tries hard to prevent you from navigating to a page that starts with a period, so you'll need to either the type the `svg` part and then add a `.` at the beginning, or cut-and-paste the text `.svg` into the address bar.
 If you're running locally, do this in your browser's real address bar.

 You'll see the `public` folder visually represented as a graph: